How to calculate the total cost of ownership for a car

 Buy a car with better gas mileage

-There's nothing you can do about paying higher gas prices.
-However, you can ensure you own a vehicle with the best gas mileage possible.
+There's nothing you can do about the price of gas.
+However, you can own a vehicle with better gas mileage.

 Our research shows that your car's gas mileage can play an even more important role than what you pay at the pump.
-Switching to a vehicle that gets another 10 or 20 miles per gallon can save you thousands annually.
+Switching to a vehicle that gets another five or 10 miles per gallon can save you thousands annually.
 Every bit helps if your state's average gas price is over $4 a gallon.

 Final thoughts on the cost of car ownership

 The state in which you live profoundly affects the cost of vehicle ownership.
-While higher costs are often unavoidable, such as sales tax and registration, you have control over others, including the number of miles you drive and the fuel efficiency of the car you choose.
+While higher costs are often unavoidable, such as sales tax and registration, you have control over others, including the miles you drive and the fuel efficiency of your chosen car.

-Because auto insurance represents one of the greatest costs of car ownership, compare car insurance quotes to get the best deal.
+Because auto insurance represents one of the greatest costs of car ownership, you should compare car insurance quotes to get the best deal.

 Methodology

-To calculate the five-year cost of owning a vehicle, we collected car ownership-related numbers from multiple sources.
+We collected car ownership-related numbers from multiple sources to calculate the five-year cost of owning a vehicle.
 Our research included:

 • Sales tax